Madinat Al Kaaban

-Madinat Al Kaaban (مدينة الكعبان) is a village in Qatar, located in the municipality of Ash Shamal.
-It lies close to the border with Al Khor Municipality.
+Madinat Al Kaaban (مدينة الكعبان) is a village in Qatar, located in the municipality of Al Khor and Al Thakhira.
+It lies close to the border with Al Shamal Municipality.

 Etymology

 The first component of the name, madinat, is Arabic for "city".
 The second part, Kaaban, refers to the Al-Kaabi tribe, who founded the village.

 Geography

 Old garden in Waab Al Mashrab, near Madinat Al Kaaban.

 Madinat Al Kaaban has historically been inhabited by the Al-Kaabi tribe.
 To the north-east of the village is Waab Al Mashrab, a now-abandoned village.
 Waab Al Mashrab was likely built around the 1950s and was also mainly inhabited by the Al-Kaabi tribe, but the village was abandoned in 1976 amidst the government's efforts to resettle rural Qataris to urban areas.
 Some of its inhabitants moved to Madinat Al Kaaban.
 Now in ruins, Waab Al Mashrab has approximately 50 houses, a mosque, a school and several farms.

 Qatar's capital city, Doha, is about 65 km south from the village while Madinat ash Shamal is roughly 35 km to the north-west.